If your car horn is not working, take a few minutes to go over these common problems and what you can do to fix them yourself.

 Why does my horn works but is weak?

-If your horn sounds weak, clicks, or sounds funny, the issue usually is the horn itself.
+If your horn sounds weak, clicks, or funny, the issue is usually the horn itself.
 In such cases replacing the horn will fix the problem.

 Why does my horn not work, and the airbag light is on?